 Immense Possibilities Past Episodes

-Here are some previous episodes from this season of Immense Possibilities.
+Here are more episodes from the 2014 season of Immense Possibilities.

 Justice For and By Youth

 Youth Courts and Accountability Circles are one of the most powerfully effective parts of the emerging Restorative Justice movement.
 Teenage offenders are challenged by juries of their peers, and by caring yet insistent adult volunteers, to make things right for their victims and their community.

 How Do Arts Build Community?

 Painting, sculpting, dancing, music, performing and spoken-word arts—they engage and inspire a lot of people, but are they really building healthier, more vibrant and functional communities?
 The answer, our guests clearly show us, is “yes.”